skirtapaieo/blockchain-101/README.md

 ```

 **Adding Block to the Chain**
 Once a miner finds a nonce that results in a suitable hash, they broadcast this block to the rest of the network.
-Other miners verify the block and, if it is valid, add it to their copies of the blockchain.
-This block is then considered 'confirmed'.
+If two miners solve the proof-of-work problem at roughly the same time, the network will temporarily "fork" into two separate chains.
+However, the tie is broken as soon as a miner mines another block on top of one of these blocks.
+The longest chain always wins, and any blocks not in the longest chain are discarded.
+Any transactions in those blocks that aren't in the winning blocks are returned to the mempool to be included in future blocks.
 ```
 # Submit the new block to the network
 submit_block(new_block)